I’m often asked what I feed our girls for snacks.

 Pop Corn Air Popper

-Hot Chocolate: My easy recipe is heated milk, raw cocoa powder, and stevia to taste.
+My easy recipe is heated milk, raw cocoa powder, a scoop of protein, and stevia to taste.

-Dill Pickles: I get mine at Traders Joe’s since it’s the only reasonable priced organic ones I can find.
+I get mine at Traders Joe’s since it’s the only reasonably priced organic ones I can find.

-Organic Granola Bars: I get an organic brand but try to avoid them myself because they are a trigger for me.
+I get organic brands for the kids but try to avoid them myself because they are a trigger food for me.
 I never can eat just one.

-Protein Bars: Our favorite are the Isagenix Chocolate Peanut or Decadence Bars since they are packed with low glycemic macros and grass-fed whey protein.
+Our favorite is the Isagenix Chocolate Peanut or Decadence Bars since they are packed with low glycemic macros and grass-fed whey protein.